Understanding Headless Implementation: The Future of Web Development

 Important security note: Never commit environment variables to your repository.
 Keep them in a secure location and add .env to your .gitignore file.
 Consider using a secure secret management system for production environments.

-Step 4: Display Data on Next.js Pages
+Step 4: Display Data on Next.js Pages with Custom User Interfaces

-Now that we have our headless implementation set up, let's create a component to display our Strapi content in Next.js.
+Now that we have our headless implementation set up, let’s create a component to display our Strapi content in Next.js.
 This example demonstrates a clean headless CMS architecture where the frontend is completely decoupled from the backend.
-Add the following code to your page component to fetch and display articles from Strapi:
+Traditional design systems tie specific visual attributes to components, which restricts flexibility and adaptability, whereas headless systems focus on core design elements.

 // app/page.tsx